-My thesis examined the role of expert evidence in child death cases, how women and mothers are perceived by the criminal justice system, and whether stereotypical views of women and mothers may lead to biased outcomes in the criminal justice system.
-The possible analogies between rape myth scholarship and critical responses to battered women who kill, and the ways in which maternal behaviours may have been interpreted in child death cases were explored.
-A further interest is how expert evidence and personal information is controlled or provided in child protection, fostering and adoption proceedings.
+My doctoral thesis examined the role of expert evidence in child death cases, how women and mothers are perceived by the criminal justice system, and whether stereotypical views of women and mothers may lead to biased outcomes in the criminal justice system.

 Profile of Teaching PG